📌Key Takeaways

 Conclusion: Your Gut, Your Health

-Barbara, Charles, Dorothy—they all discovered what science confirms: digestive health isn't about perfection or avoiding all pleasures.
+What science confirms is this: digestive health isn't about perfection or avoiding all pleasures.
 It's about understanding your body, making smart choices most of the time, and finding a balance that works for you.

 The gut is called the "second brain" for a reason.
 It affects everything from your mood to your immune system to your energy levels.
 Taking care of your digestive health is taking care of your whole body.